 Bill Jordan was one of the most famous lawmen of the 20th century, having served in uniform for over 30 years.
-Serving with the U.S. Border Patrol along the U.S.-Mexico border at a time when that job guaranteed exposure to gunfire and risk, his accomplishments led to the development of the guns and gear used by law enforcement across the nation.
+Serving with the U.S. Border Patrol along the U.S.-Mexico border at a time when that job guaranteed exposure to gunfire and risk, his accomplishments led to developing the guns and gear used by law enforcement across the nation.

-Bill’s Border Patrol service was interrupted twice, where he served as a U.S. Marine in the Pacific campaign clearing caves of Japanese snipers in some of the nastiest combat action ever seen.
+Bill’s Border Patrol service was interrupted twice when he served as a U.S. Marine in the Pacific campaign, clearing caves of Japanese snipers in some of the nastiest combat action ever seen.
 He again took leave of the border to fight as a Marine reservist during the Korean conflict.
 He retired from both organizations as a Colonel in 1965.

 For much of its existence, the Border Patrol was underfunded and understaffed.
 The men who patrolled the Rio Grande were not motivated by personal gain, barely eking out an existence in the dry southwest.
 It was a rough job with little recognition.
 Much of the innovation in equipment and training were developed from within to compensate for the lack of outside support.